 - Surgical site infection (SSI) — When surgical mesh is implanted during contaminated conditions, it often leads to SSI.
 Mesh repair has a small reduction in recurrence rates.
 However, the risks for seroma and SSI increases when mesh is involved.

-What Patients With Hernia Revision Injuries Can Do
+What Injured Patients Can Do

 Evidently, hernia repair surgery has links to serious risks and complications.
 While hernia recurrence occurs with both mesh and non-mesh, long-term complications are more likely with mesh.
 Mesh repairs can also require additional hernia revision procedures in the future.